Best current cameras: which one should you choose?

 If you want to go even further, we have also published a comprehensive article detailing all the important aspects to consider when choosing a camera.

-Buying current camera guide
+Current camera buying guide

-For tight budgets (<1000€)
+For tight budgets (< €1,000)

-By “tight budget”, I mean a minimum of around 500€ (below that, you’ll usually have to turn to the second-hand market, choose a much more limited compact camera, or simply stick with your smartphone), up to about 1000€.
-However, it’s important to define whether this is the budget you intend to spend on the camera body only or on your entire setup, including lenses and accessories.
-In the latter case, it will often be more relevant to look at expert compact cameras or bridge cameras, which I’ll cover first.
+By “tight budget,” I mean a minimum of around €500 (below that, you’ll usually need to look at the second-hand market, choose a much more limited compact camera, or simply stick with your smartphone), up to about €1,000.
+That said, it’s important to decide whether this is the budget for the camera body only or for your entire setup, including lenses and accessories.
+In the latter case, it often makes more sense to look at expert compact cameras or bridge cameras, which I’ll cover first.
 I’ve also written a complete guide explaining which compact camera to choose.

 Expert compacts and bridge cameras